zappbrandigan/wiki_docs/docs/music-publishing/glossary.md

 **Mechanical License** - A mechanical license is granted by a rightsholder to a licensee that enables them to reproduce (digitally or physically) an original composition.

 **Mechanical Licensing Collective (The MLC)** - The MLC is responsible for providing blanket licenses to all streaming services in the U.S., and to collect and distribute all resulting royalties.
-The MLC’s remit is to attempt actively to match as many unmatched royalties and compositions with the correct rightsholders as possible, and in that connection, it is responsible for creating and maintaining a publicly-accessible database of works, songwriters, rightsholders, and related recordings.
+The MLC’s remit is to attempt actively to match as many unmatched royalties and compositions with the correct rights holders as possible, and in that connection, it is responsible for creating and maintaining a publicly-accessible database of works, songwriters, rights holders, and related recordings.
 The MLC was established as part of 2018's Music Modernization Act.

 **Mechanical Rights Organization (MRO)** – A type of collection society that is responsible for the administration of mechanical licenses and, depending on the MRO, the collection and payout of mechanical royalties to publishers.
 Oftentimes, if a territory or country does not have a single CMO responsible for both performance and mechanical royalty collections, they split these responsibilities between a PRO and a MRO.